picrin/money_sending_guide/README.md

 `jupyter notebook`

-And open the web browser to run the `send_money.ipynb` Python script that transfers a small amount of money to the author of this guide :)
+And open the web browser to run the `send_money.ipynb` jupyter notebook, which transfers a small amount of money to the author of this guide :)